What we do

 Tom Mboya School for Children with Cerebral Palsy, Mombasa, Kenya

-Salama helped raise funds to purchase a 28-seater school bus for the Tom Mboya School for Children with Cerebral Palsy Special thanks to the Middle School of the International School of Brussels, Belgium
+Salama helped raise funds to purchase a 28-seater school bus for the Tom Mboya School for Children with Cerebral Palsy.

 Tom Mboya School for Children with Cerebral Palsy, Mombasa, Kenya